The Joyetech AIO – A Welcome Addition To The Vape Pen World?

 One of the big bonuses of the AIO is that you can change your coil head (Once you taste the e liquid flavor deteriorate) without emptying out the e liquid.
 I love it when I can do this, makes things so much easier.

-Joyetech recommend adding a drip of e liquid to the coil head itself before installing it to help with ‘priming’.
+Joyetech recommend adding a drip of vape juice to the coil head itself before installing it to help with ‘priming’.
 You may want to do this as well.

 The SS316 coil heads provide a decent amount of vapor and flavor.
 Nothing ground breaking on either but for new vapers it more than does the job.